Royce at the University of Sheffield provides societal, environmental, and economic benefit through innovation in advanced materials processing.

-3D optical profilometry has been used by the geodisposal at NucleUS team at the University of Sheffield to evaluate the surface finish of stainless steel samples and determine roughness parameters to assess the suitability of materials for nuclear waste disposal.
+3D Optical Profilometry has been utilised by the NucleUS team to evaluate the surface finish of stainless samples and determine roughness parameters to assess the suitability of materials for nuclear waste disposal.

-Alloy Development for Aerospace
+Alloy Design and Development for High-Performance Structural Applications

 Elastomeric Polymer Scaffolds for 3D Cell and Tissue Culture